slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On luck and risk

 <!--
-> *"Live life as if everything is rigged in your favor."
--- Rumi*
 > *"Nothing in the world is ever completely wrong.
 Even a stopped clock is right twice a day."
 -- Paulo Coelho*
 > *"I naufraghi prima o poi finiscono per incontrarsi."
 -- M. Vázquez Montalban*
-> *"The day you decide to do it is your lucky day."
--- Japanese proverb*

 - threats x vulnerabilities = risk
-- random é a bruxaria - proporçoes random - patterns. everything is a pattern. no pattern is random -->
+- everything is a pattern. no pattern is random
+-->

 > *"Shallow men believe in luck or in circumstance.
 Strong men believe in cause and effect."
 -- Ralph Waldo Emerson*

+> *"The day you decide to do it is your lucky day."
+-- Japanese proverb*

 Unless you’re winning, life will seem unfair to you.